Marchenko-based target replacement, accounting for all orders of multiple reflections: Introduction

 \section{Introduction}

-In seismic modelling, inversion and monitoring one is often interested in the response of a relatively small target zone, embedded in a larger inhomogeneous medium.
-Yet, to obtain the seismic response of a deep target at the earth's surface, the entire medium enclosing the target should be involved in the modelling process.
-This may become very inefficient when different scenarios for the target zone need to be evaluated, or when a target that changes over time needs to be monitored.
-Through the years, several efficient methods have been developed for modelling successive responses of a medium in which the parameters change only in a target zone. \cite{Robertsson2000GEO} address this problem with the following approach.
+In seismic modelling, inversion, and monitoring one is often interested in the response of a relatively small target zone, embedded in a larger inhomogeneous medium.
+Yet, to obtain the seismic response of a target zone at the earth's surface, the entire medium enclosing the target should be involved in the modelling process.
+This may become very inefficient when different scenarios for the target zone need to be evaluated, or when a target that changes over time needs to be monitored, for example to follow fluid flow in an aquifer, subsurface storage of waste products, or production of a hydrocarbon reservoir.
+Through the years, several efficient methods have been developed for modelling successive responses of a medium in which the parameters change only in a target zone. \citet{Robertsson2000GEO} address this problem with the following approach.
 First they model the wave field in the full medium, define a boundary around the target zone in which the changes take place, and evaluate the field at this boundary.
 Next, they numerically inject this field from the same boundary into different models of the target zone.
 Because the target zone usually covers only a small part of the full medium, this injection process takes only a fraction of the time that would be needed to model the field in the full medium.
-This method is very well suited to model different time-lapse scenarios of, say, a producing reservoir in an efficient way.
+This method is very well suited to model different time-lapse scenarios of a specific subsurface process in an efficient way.
 A limitation of the method is that multiple scattering between the changed target and the embedding medium is not taken into account.
-The method was adapted by \cite{VanManen2007JASA} to account for this type of interaction, by modifying the field at the boundary around the changed target at every time-step of the simulation.
+The method was adapted by \citet{VanManen2007JASA} to account for this type of interaction, by modifying the field at the boundary around the changed target at every time-step of the simulation.
 Wave field injection methods are not only useful for efficient numerical modelling of wave fields in a changing target zone, they can also be used to physically inject a field from a large numerical environment into a finite-size physical model \citep{Vasmel2013JASA}.